Rohitashsingh89/Codechisel-Resume--f/Instruction.md

 3. Fix Height of layout.
 4. When Download the resume then file name should be controlled by resume header.
 5. Theme Layout Change Image and title instead of just dropdown field.
 6.

 ## Done

 1. Home page (partially)
 2. Resume Builder (MVP)
 3. Export To Excel & Word
 4.

 ## Upcomming

 1. Payment Method
 2. Checkout Page
 3. Cart or Basket
 4. Admin Panel for super admin
-5.
+5. Custom Field
+6. Reordered the Sections
+7.

-User * Moderator * Super Admin
+User _ Moderator _ Super Admin
 Only One super admin would be there in any application.

 <!-- PROJECT_DATA_START
 {